We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Upper thigh pain may occur if you strain your hamstring muscle.
-But sometimes, it can be an indicator of a serious condition, including a blood clot.
+But sometimes, it can indicate a serious condition such as a blood clot.

 - itching